-17 Chairs of RHCs shall report to the IHO Assembly on RHC activities, the findings of the assessments made in accordance with paragraph 6 hydrographic capacity and requirements within their region, future plans and the agreed key targets that support RHC tasks detailed in the IHO Work Programme.
+19 Chairs of RHCs shall report to the IHO Assembly on RHC activities, the findings of the assessments made in accordance with paragraph 6 hydrographic capacity and requirements within their region, future plans and the agreed key targets that support RHC tasks detailed in the IHO Work Programme.
 The Chairs of RHCs shall also submit reports to the IRCC meetings and an annual report to the IHO Secretariat indicating progress made against the agreed key targets in the IHO Work Programmefor general dissemination.
 Between sessions of the IHO Assembly, reports of studies or other activities, which may be considered of general interest to all IHO Member States, shall be sent by Chairs of RHCs to the IHO Secretariat for general dissemination.

-18 The Chair of the RHC will provide the secretariat support for the RHC meetings and the intersessional coordination within the region.
-The IRCC shall maintain a list of responsibilities of the Chairs to ensure the work of the RHCs.

-19 The following structure is recommended for National Reports made to those RHCs that wish to receive such reports.
+20 The following structure is recommended for National Reports made to those RHCs that wish to receive such reports.
 These reports are intended to streamline information to be considered by the RHC Conferences and to be used by the IHO Secretariat to update the Country Information System (CIS):